Sustainability and ESG

 Assessment of Aligned Activities

-We have assessed the substantial contribution criteria for both the climate change mitigation criteria, as set out in the delegated acts.
+We have assessed the substantial contribution criteria for both the climate change mitigation criteria and the adaptation criteria as set out in the delegated acts.
 We have found that none of the eligible activities are aligned given the various technical criteria tests.
 Given the age of our vessels, notwithstanding the significant investments made, for example the installation of scrubbers to improve their technical ability minimising the output of sulphur and other particulate matters, they do not meet the technical criteria set out in the delegated acts for mitigation or adaption.
+From an adaption perspective, we do not meet the technical criteria associated with the substantial contribution criteria, as a business, we operate with a number of key stakeholders and the development of robust physical adaptation solutions given the low-level nature of the ports is challenging.

 OpEx KPI